chimera-org/chimera_v2.0/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it are governed by the [Chimera ML Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it are governed by the [Chimera Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to `[INSERT CONTACT METHOD]`.

 ## How Can I Contribute?